 - Increase the numbers of people and organisations with whom HIS communicates and collaborates, particularly overseas.

 Each objective has now either been achieved or significant progress has been made.
-The Society is currently developing an ambitious new strategy for 2020-2025 which will be circulated to members for consultation in January 2019.
+The Society is currently developing an ambitious new strategy for 2020-2025 which was circulated to members for consultation in January/February 2019.
+The Society's new strategy will be published later in 2019.